A message on the topic of biological death. Main signs of clinical death

 Stages of resuscitation:

 WITH.
-Ensuring the movement of blood through the vessels - an indirect heart massage.
-Hand pressing frequent and short.
+Ensuring the movement of blood through the vessels - indirect cardiac massage.
+Hand presses are frequent and short.
 The point of application of the hands is the place of attachment of the 5th left rib to the sternum (2 transverse fingers above the xiphoid process).
-During pushing, the chest should approach the spine by 4-5 cm.
-It is carried out within 5 minutes, if it is ineffective, defibrillation is started (this is already stage D).
+During pressing, the chest should approach the spine by 4-5 cm.
+It is carried out for 5 minutes; if it is ineffective, defibrillation is started (this is already stage D).
 100 compressions per minute (30 compressions 2 breaths).

-A.(air of open) - open air access - correct laying of the patient, for men the trouser belt is unfastened, for women - everything that prevents breathing (belts, bras, etc.) is torn. foreign bodies are removed from the mouth.
-Laying the patient in the Safar position: the head is thrown back, the mouth is slightly opened, the lower jaw is advanced. - this ensures the patency of the airways.
+A.(air of open) - to open air access - correct positioning of the patient, for men the trouser belt is unfastened, for women - everything that interferes with breathing (belts, bras, etc.) is torn off. foreign bodies are removed from the mouth.
+Laying the patient in the Safar position: the head is thrown back, the mouth is opened slightly, the lower jaw is extended. – this ensures airway patency.

-B. artificial ventilation of the lungs - 5 artificial breaths of the patient are taken (if there is an obstacle in the larynx, a tracheostomy is done).
+B. artificial ventilation of the lungs - 5 artificial breaths are given to the patient (if there is an obstruction in the larynx, a tracheostomy is performed).

-D. Mechanical defibrillation - precordial punch.
-Chemical defibrillation - the introduction of drugs that stimulate the activity of the heart.
+D. Mechanical defibrillation - precordial fist blow.
+Chemical defibrillation is the administration of medications that stimulate the heart.
 Electrical defibrillation is the action of an electric defibrillator.

 Chemicals are injected only into a vein - atropine, adrenaline, calcium preparations.

-Electrical defibrillation is carried out with a short pulsed discharge through the axis of the heart.
+Electrical defibrillation is carried out with a short pulse discharge through the axis of the heart.
 They start with 3.5 thousand volts, the next discharge is increased by 500 volts and brought to 6 thousand volts (i.e., 6 discharges are obtained: 3.5 thousand V, 4 thousand V, 4.5 thousand V, 5 thousand V, 5.5 thousand V, 6 thousand V ).
-After intravenous injection of novocaine to reduce arrhythmias, stage C and D are carried out again.
-Continue repeating stages C and D 5-6 times.
+After novocaine is administered intravenously to reduce arrhythmia, stage C and D are carried out again.
+Stages C and D are repeated 5-6 times.

-The death of a person is the complete cessation of biological and physiological processes in his body.
-The fear of making a mistake in its recognition led doctors and researchers to develop precise methods its diagnosis and determine the main signs indicating the onset of death human body.
+Human death is the complete cessation of biological and physiological processes in his body.
+The fear of making a mistake in recognizing it forced doctors and researchers to develop precise methods its diagnosis and determine the main signs indicating the onset of death human body.

-IN modern medicine allocate clinical and biological (final) death.
+IN modern medicine distinguish clinical and biological (final) death.
 Brain death is considered separately.

-We will talk about how the main signs of clinical death look like, as well as how the onset of biological death manifests itself, in this article.
+We will talk about what the main signs of clinical death look like, as well as how biological death manifests itself, in this article.

 What is clinical death of a person

-This is a reversible process, which is understood as stopping the heartbeat and breathing.
-That is, life in a person has not yet died out, and, therefore, the restoration of vital processes with the help of resuscitation is possible.
+This is a reversible process, which means stopping the heartbeat and breathing.
+That is, life in a person has not yet died out, and, therefore, restoration of vital processes with the help of resuscitation actions is possible.

-Further in the article, the comparative signs of biological and clinical death will be considered in more detail.
-By the way, the state of a person between these two types of death of the body is called terminal.
-And clinical death may well pass into the next, irreversible stage - the biological one, the indisputable sign of which is the rigor of the body and the subsequent appearance of cadaveric spots on it.
+Later in the article, the comparative signs of biological and clinical death will be discussed in more detail.
+By the way, the human condition between these two types of death of the body is called terminal.
+And clinical death may well move into the next, irreversible stage - biological, an indisputable sign of which is the rigor of the body and the subsequent appearance of cadaveric spots on it.

 What are the signs of clinical death: preagonal phase

-Clinical death may not occur immediately, but go through several phases, characterized as pre-agonal and agonal.
+Clinical death may not occur immediately, but may go through several phases, characterized as preagonal and agonal.

-The first of them is manifested in the inhibition of consciousness while maintaining it, as well as in violation of the functions of the central nervous system, expressed by stupor or coma.
-The pressure, as a rule, is low at the same time (maximum 60 mm Hg), and the pulse is rapid, weak, shortness of breath appears, the breathing rhythm is disturbed.
-This state can last for several minutes or several days.
+The first of them manifests itself in inhibition of consciousness while it is preserved, as well as in dysfunction of the central nervous system, expressed by stupor or coma.
+The pressure, as a rule, is low (maximum 60 mm Hg), and the pulse is rapid, weak, shortness of breath appears, and the breathing rhythm is disturbed.
+This condition can last for several minutes or several days.

-The pre-agonal signs of clinical death listed above contribute to the appearance of oxygen starvation in the tissues and the development of the so-called tissue acidosis (due to a decrease in pH).
-By the way, in the preagonal state, the main type of metabolism is oxidative.
+The preagonal signs of clinical death listed above contribute to the appearance of oxygen starvation in tissues and the development of so-called tissue acidosis (due to a decrease in pH).
+By the way, in the preagonal state the main type of metabolism is oxidative.

 Manifestation of agony

-The beginning of the agony is marked by a short series of breaths, and sometimes by a single breath.
-Due to the fact that a dying person simultaneously excites the muscles that carry out both inhalation and exhalation, ventilation of the lungs almost completely stops.
-The higher parts of the central nervous system are turned off, and the role of the regulator of vital functions, as proven by researchers, at this moment passes to the spinal cord and medulla oblongata.
+The onset of agony is marked by a short series of breaths, and sometimes by a single breath.
+Due to the fact that a dying person has simultaneous excitation of the muscles that carry out both inhalation and exhalation, ventilation of the lungs almost completely stops.
+The higher parts of the central nervous system are switched off, and the role of the regulator of vital functions, as proven by researchers, at this moment passes to the spinal cord and medulla oblongata.
 This regulation is aimed at mobilizing the last possibilities of preserving the life of the human body.

-By the way, it is during the agony that the human body loses those very notorious 60-80 g of weight, which are attributed to the soul leaving it.
-True, scientists prove that in fact, weight loss occurs due to the complete combustion in the cells of ATP (enzymes that supply energy to the cells of a living organism).
+By the way, it is during agony that a person’s body loses that notorious 60-80 g of weight, which is attributed to the soul leaving it.
+True, scientists prove that in fact, weight loss occurs due to the complete combustion of ATP in the cells (enzymes that supply energy to the cells of a living organism).

 The agonal phase is usually accompanied by a lack of consciousness.
-The pupils of a person dilate and do not react to light.
-Blood pressure can not be determined, the pulse is practically not palpable.
-Heart tones in this case are muffled, and breathing is rare and shallow.
-These signs of clinical death, which is impending, can last for several minutes or several hours.
+A person's pupils dilate and do not respond to light.
+Blood pressure cannot be determined; the pulse is practically not palpable.
+In this case, the heart sounds are muffled, and breathing is rare and shallow.
+These signs of clinical death, which is approaching, can last several minutes or several hours.

-How does the state of clinical death manifest itself?
+How does the state of clinical death manifest?

-With the onset of clinical death, respiration, pulse, blood circulation and reflexes disappear, and cellular metabolism takes place anaerobically.
-But this does not last long, because the number of energy drinks in the brain of a dying person is depleted, and his nervous tissue dies.
+When clinical death occurs, breathing, pulse, blood circulation and reflexes disappear, and cellular metabolism proceeds anaerobically.
+But this does not last long, because the amount of energy in the dying person’s brain is depleted, and his nervous tissue dies.

-By the way, in modern medicine it is established that after the cessation of blood circulation, death various organs in the human body does not occur simultaneously.
-So, the brain dies first, because it is most sensitive to a lack of oxygen.
-After 5-6 minutes, irreversible changes occur in the brain cells.
+By the way, in modern medicine it has been established that after the cessation of blood circulation, death different organs does not occur simultaneously in the human body.
+So, the brain dies first, because it is most sensitive to lack of oxygen.
+After 5-6 minutes, irreversible changes occur in brain cells.

-Signs of clinical death are: pallor of the skin (they become cold to the touch), lack of respiration, pulse and corneal reflex.
-In this case, urgent resuscitation measures should be taken.
+Signs of clinical death are: pale skin (they become cold to the touch), absence of breathing, pulse and corneal reflex.
+In this case, urgent resuscitation measures should be carried out.

 Three main signs of clinical death

 The main signs of clinical death in medicine include coma, apnea and asystole.
-We will consider each of them in more detail.
+We will look at each of them in more detail.

-Coma is serious condition, which is manifested by loss of consciousness and loss of CNS functions.
-As a rule, its onset is diagnosed if the patient's pupils do not react to light.
+Coma is serious condition, which is manifested by loss of consciousness and loss of central nervous system functions.
+As a rule, its onset is diagnosed if the patient’s pupils do not react to light.

-Apnea - stopping breathing.
-It is manifested by the absence of movement of the chest, which indicates a stop in respiratory activity.
+Apnea - cessation of breathing.
+It is manifested by a lack of movement of the chest, which indicates a cessation of respiratory activity.

 Asystole - main feature clinical death, expressed by cardiac arrest together with the absence of bioelectrical activity.